abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 $\neg{A} \vee \neg{B}$

-However, this statement is clearly not the opposite of "blond *or* brown"(saying that my hair is not blond *or* not brown does in fact allow it to be blond and also allows for it to be brown, it just doesn't allow it to be both of these things.)
+However, this statement is clearly not the opposite of "blond *or* brown"(saying that my hair is not blond *or* not brown does in fact allow it to be blond and also allows for it to be brown, it just doesn't allow it to be both of these things).

 So what have we missed?
 Simple - although we replaced the propositions that constitute our proposition with their opposites, we didn't replace the operator that connects them - it is still *or* for both propositions.
 So we must replace it with *or* converse.
 As we said earlier, and as you can see by analyzing this example, this operator is *and* So the formula becomes "not blond *and* not brown".